chromium/chromium/docs/windows_build_instructions.md

 Debuggers\x64 directory from another machine because it does not get installed on ARM64 and is needed, whether you are building Chromium for x64 or ARM64 on ARM64.

+WARNING: On sufficiently old versions of Windows (1909 or earlier), dawn (or related components) may fail with a D3d-related error when using the 26100 SDK.
+This is because the d3dcompiler_47.dll file in the new SDK attempts to dynamically link versions of the Universal C Runtime which are not present by default on older systems.
+If you experience these errors, you can either update the UCRT on your system, or install the 22612 SDK and use the d3dcompiler_47.dll file included there, which statically links the UCRT.

 ## git installation